sec-quest/LinuxNotes/ssh.md

 ### useful commands

-- installs the OpenSSH server:
+- installs the OpenSSH server on the machine:
 ```sh
 yum install openssh -y
 ```